 You can take the same principles to give your bathroom a quick makeover.
 Vinyl tiles can go on the floor, right over what you currently have.
 Do a deep cleaning of the grout, and re-grout if needed.

 Fix any cracked tiles or broken hardware.
 (Wobbly towel racks, etc.) Another option to a complete shower renovation is to install a pre-fab cover.
 This is much cheaper than doing a whole shower overhaul.

 Number #3 to Do: The Awe of Landscaping

 Planting some flowers out front or covering dirt with a pretty, fast spreading ground cover will give your home instant curb appeal.
 If needed, have trees and bushes trimmed and keep the lawn mowed nicely.

 Depending on your climate, you can plant succulents or lay down pretty rocks to keep the space well maintained, but low-maintenance.

-Maybe throw a fresh coat of paint on the mailbox or hang up a bird feeder and some hanging plants.
+Maybe repaint the mailbox or hang up some hanging plants or a bird feeder.
 Small touches and a well-groomed yard will draw anyone in.

 3 To Forget About:

 This can turn into a major project that can be both expensive and time-consuming.
 The numbers show you won’t end up getting back anywhere close to what you put into it.

 Overall, most homebuyers will want to fix up the space to their taste anyhow.
 Maybe they want an open game room, or to add a couple of extra bedrooms.